mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 ## Experiments

-This document RECOMMENDS further experiments with the meeting structure and time zone selection.
+This document recommends further experiments with the meeting structure and time zone selection.
 Often, only practical experience can answer open questions.
 A given meeting SHOULD only experiment with one major change at a time in order to be able to assess the outcome correctly.
 Furthermore, the IESG SHOULD